-To cap off your trip to Taos in winter, consider going on a hot air balloon tour, like this one or this one (which comes with champagne!), to take in the snowy alpine scenery from above.
+To cap off your trip to Taos in winter, consider going on a hot air balloon tour to take in the snowy alpine scenery from above.

 If it wasn’t obvious from all the talk about snow sports, Taos is pretty chilly in the winter, with average highs in the low 40s and lows around 10°F. So you’ll want to bring along plenty of warm layers and waterproof outerwear for playing in the snow!